JetBrains/Qodana/topics/python.md

 ## Supported technologies and features
 {id="python-feature-matrix"}

+<link-summary>The list of technologies and features supported by the %python% and %python-co% linters.</link-summary>

 This table contains the list of technologies and %product% [features](features.topic) supported by both linters.